 The number of available long-range routers has exploded in the recent years.
 This growth has been fueled mainly by the rise of online gaming and high-definition video streaming.
 But virtually everyone can benefit from owning the best long-range router on the market, and we know which router that is.

-Unlike other long-range routers, the Asus ROG Rapture GT has a powerful range-enhancing feature called RangeBoost.
-Using a combination of hardware and software that increases coverage while also significantly improving long-range throughput, the router is able to cover very large areas with a strong signal.
 Besides its excellent wireless capabilities, the Asus ROG Rapture GT also offers eight gigabit LAN ports and two USB 3.0 ports for high-speed access to files on USB storage.
 Combined with its ease of use and support for VPN, the Asus ROG Rapture GT really stands out as an excellent purchase for anyone who is looking for extra wireless coverage or better speeds over long distances.

 Inside the TP-Link Talon AD7200 is a powerful 1.4 GHz dual-core processor capable of handling multiple simultaneous connections.
 Two USB 3.0 ports enable fast data transfer across the network, and four Gigabit Ethernet ports provide ultra-fast wired Internet access to desktop computers, TVs, and other connected devices.